bclnr/kb-layout-evaluation/README.md

 ![layout_matrix](images/layout_matrix.svg "Keys names on matrix layout")

-The keys are designated by a code.
-The numbering includes space for some keys unused in the current script, in case of evolution (based on [available keys on an Ergodox-like keyboard](images/layout_ergodox.svg)).
+The keys are designated by a code (hand, row, column).
+The numbering includes space for some keys unused in the current script, in case of evolution (for instance for [keys on an Ergodox-like keyboard](images/layout_ergodox.svg)).

 ## Evaluation principle